timtadh/hackthology/hackthology/content/pages/projects.md

    write command line utilities.
 I write a lot of these.
 3. [passmash](https://github.com/timtadh/passmash) A site specific password
    munger.
-4. Lots of private little things here and there.
+4. Lots of random utilities here and there.

 <br>